towolf/towolf.github.com/docs/PsychDemos/VideoDelayLoopMiniDemo.markdown

 latencies.
 Use Linux if you want really low latencies and optimal control.

 This demo is only a proof of concept.
-Use with caution\!
+Use with caution!

 <div class="code_header" style="text-align:right;">